-Dining Rights and Accommodation
+Dining Rights and Guest Rooms

-Dining for Members is available on any evening of the week during term or Long Vacation Residence except Tuesday or Saturday and on occasions when large College events take place.
+Dining for Members is available on any evening of the week during term or the Long Vacation residence except Tuesday or Saturday and on occasions when large College events take place.
 A Member may dine as a guest of the College at High Table up to four times each academic year (once a term and once in the Long Vacation residence), provided a Fellow is present to preside.
 On one of those occasions, overnight accommodation is free of charge for the Member if it is available.

 The College would be extremely grateful to be informed at the earliest opportunity if a Member’s plans to visit have to be amended.
-The College also regrets that it will be necessary to charge a Member for the full cost of the room in the event that that Member should cancel his or her visit without notice.
+The College regrets that it will be necessary to charge a Member for the full cost of the room in the event that that Member should cancel his or her visit without notice.
 The College also regrets that children under the age of fourteen are unable to stay in the College guest rooms.

 How to book